Levi-Strieter/Computer_Sci_110/Lectures/First_Lecture.md

 ######Decide Input and outputs

 Input-
-..*Length of house
+- Length of house
-..*Width of house
+- Width of house
-..*Height of house
+- Height of house
-..*Length of windows
+- Length of windows
-..*Height of windows
+- Height of windows
-..*Height of door
+- Height of door
-..*Length of door
+- Length of door
-..*Number of windows
+- Number of windows
-..*number of doors
+- number of doors

 Output-
-..*Area to be painted
+- Area to be painted

 ######Break Down the Process into tasks